Access to Eye Emergency Treatment

 Eye emergencies can happen at any time and it is seldom the case that we find ourselves close to an emergency room, let alone an emergency operating theatre.

-Particularly with trauma to the eye, a matter of hours can make the difference in preserving vision and saving the eye.
+Particularly with trauma to the eye, a matter of hours, and access to eye emergency treatment can make the difference in preserving vision and saving the eye.

 Private medical care can allow you to have more options in accessing timely emergency treatment, where you and your vision are the utmost priority.

 What is public health care?

 Australia’s public health system offers free health care to all Medicare card holders.
 All public hospitals are training facilities, where all future generation training specialists hone their skills under the supervision of an experienced consultant specialist.